stratolark/stratolark/README.md

 Hi, I'm stratolark a software developer.
-I've been progamming since I was in highscool, fulltime since 2018.
+I've been progamming since I was in highscool.
 🛠 My favorite tech stack at the moment (2022) is:
  - Next.js
  - Typescript